Stephen M. White: Early career

 White settled in Los Angeles, where he established a practice.
 In 1882, White was a charter member of the Los Angeles County Bar Association.

 As a defense attorney, White attained a high reputation, but he preferred work on civil cases to criminal trials.
 He was also active in civic organizations, including the Los Angeles Area Chamber of Commerce and the Native Sons of the Golden West.

 State politics

-A Democrat, White served as Los Angeles County District Attorney from 1882 to 1884.
+White was a loyal Democrat, sticking with the party even when his father ran for Governor of California on the Workingmen's Party ticket in 1879.
+White was even nominated by the Workingmen for Los Angeles County District Attorney that year but refused the nomination, instead running successfully as a Democrat two years later, serving from 1882 to 1884.
 He was a delegate to the 1888 Democratic National Convention in St. Louis, which re-nominated Grover Cleveland for president.
 In a sign of his growing national stature, White was appointed as the convention's temporary chairman.

 White was a member of the California State Senate from 1887 to 1891.
 He was president pro tempore for both legislative sessions and acted as acted as the lieutenant governor from September 1887 to January 1891, following Robert Waterman's accession to the governorship.
 White was a trustee of the State Normal School at Los Angeles (now the University of California, Los Angeles) from 1887 to 1893.